Aveglia/vAMPirus/docs/HelpDocumentation.md

 4. ReadMerging - ${working_directory}/results/DataCheck/ReadProcessing/ReadMerging

 There is a little bit more going on in this directory compared to the others.
 The first major file to pay attention to here is the file \*\_merged_clean_Lengthfiltered.fastq.
 This is the "final" merged read file that contains all merged reads from each samples and is used to identify unique sequences and then ASVs.
 "Pre-filtered" and "pre-cleaned" combined merged read files can be found in "./LengthFiltering".
 If you would like to review or use the separate merged read files per sample, these fastq files are found in the "./Individual" directory.
 Finally, a fasta file with unique sequences are found in the "./Uniques" directory and the "./Histograms" directory is full of several different sequence property (length, per base quality, etc.) histogram files which can be visualized manually and reviewed in the DataCheck report.

+## Output of "--DataCheck" - ${working_directory}/${outdir}/DataCheck

+The DataCheck performed by vAMPirus includes "ReadProcessing", "Clustering", and "Report" generation.
+Here again is the launch command to run the DataCheck mode:

+        `nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --DataCheck`

 ### Clustering - ${working_directory}/${outdir}/DataCheck/Clustering